Provide organization and support for statewide implementation of balanced assessment systems.

 Support and professional development activities for 2013-2014 have been designed to achieve the following goals.

-Idaho SDE is offering an intensive course in formative assessment for those districts that have prioritized improvement in formative assessment instructional practice as part of their Idaho Core Standards implementation.
-This course is school embedded professional development and is facilitated in collaborative teacher teams and the classroom.
-Facilitators for each school will attend out of district workshops on how to support the on-going implementation within their school teams.
-Participation requires a two- year commitment and there are varying levels of support and customization based on how a district would like to participate.
-In collaboration with Mid-Central Comprehensive Center Margaret Heritage, nationally recognized consultant and author, was a primary author of The Formative Assessment Program.
-Margaret is the Assistant Director for Professional Development at the National Center for Research on Evaluation, Standards and Student Testing (CRESST) at UCLA.
-Margaret Heritage and Northwest Comprehensive Center are providing support to us on this project.
+Idaho SDE is offering an intensive course in formative assessment for those districts that have prioritized improvement in formative assessment integrated into instructional practice for Idaho Core Standards implementation.
+The project involves school embedded professional development and facilitated collaborative teacher teams for immediate practice in the classroom.
+Facilitators for each school will attend out of district workshops on how to support on-going implementation within their school teams.
+Participation requires a two- year commitment and there are varying levels of support based on how a district would like to participate.
+Margaret Heritage, in collaboration with the Mid-Central Comprehensive Center from McREL, authored The Formative Assessment Program, which will be used in our project..
+The program includes intentional conversations, specific activities, reflections and teacher actions that gradually mold the practice of formative assessment.
+Margaret Heritage, a nationally recognized consultant and author is the Assistant Director for Professional Development at the National Center for Research on Evaluation, Standards and Student Testing (CRESST) at UCLA.
+Margaret Heritage and the Northwest Comprehensive Center are support partners on this project.

-Participation expenses are covered.
-To find out more details about the project and how to participate please attend the Informational Webinar on October 30.
+There is not a cost to participate, however expenses related to travel, and credit offered need to be covered by the district.
+To find out details about the project and how to participate please attend the Informational Webinar on April 25th, 2014.